-1. God did not take Israel by the quickest route.
+- God did not take Israel by the shortest route.
+Why?

 a.
-Sometimes the fastest way is not the best way route for God’s people.
+Because sometimes the shortest way is not the right way for God’s people.

 b.
-Sometimes the quickest way is not the easiest way for God’s people, though, it may appear to be at first.
+And sometimes the quickest way is not the easiest way for God’s people, though, it may appear to be at first.

 a.
 To get His people to the right place, the right way, at the right time.

 b.
-God selects the best path to accomplish what would not be accomplished if He led us by a faster route.
+When God’s way seems long, we must remember that God selects the best way to accomplish what would not be accomplished if He led us by a shorter or faster route.

-3. And many faith-inspiring events that we treasure as we read God’s Word would have been lost if God had taken Israel by a different route.
+3. And many faith-inspiring events that we treasure as we read the Bible would have been lost to us if God had taken Israel by a different route.

 1 Corinthians 10:1-4, For I do not want you to be unaware, brethren, that our fathers were all under the cloud, and all passed through the sea; and all were baptized into Moses in the cloud and in the sea; and all ate the same spiritual food; and all drank the same spiritual drink, for they were drinking from a spiritual rock which followed them; and the rock was Christ.